The Rage: Carrie 2: Plot

-As revenge, Mark sets up and covertly films a romantic date between Rachel and Jesse.
-He throws a big party at his family's mansion.
-Monica Jones, a girl in the clique, befriends Rachel and invites her to their party.
-Rachel leaves with Monica to said party, while Tracy takes Jesse, having arranged for his car to be sabotaged.
+Mark covertly films a date between Rachel and Jesse, and plans to throw a party at his family's mansion.
+Monica Jones, a girl in the clique, befriends Rachel and invites her to the party.
+Rachel goes to the party with Monica, while Tracy takes Jesse, having arranged for his car to be sabotaged.
 Tracy attempts to seduce Jesse but he rejects her.

-At the party, Mark and Chuck cruelly humiliate Rachel by projecting the footage of her and Jesse having sex for all the partygoers to see, and saying she is just a name in Jesse's "list of conquests."
-This triggers Rachel's telekinesis, and she seals the mansion closed.
-She causes a large window to explode, killing and maiming Chuck and most of the partygoers, and triggers a fire.
-Sue and Barbara arrive at the party, but a fire-poker impales the front door, which kills football player Brad Winters and Sue.
+At the party, Mark and Chuck humiliate Rachel by projecting the footage of her and Jesse having sex for all the partygoers to see, and saying she is just a name in Jesse's "list of conquests".
+This triggers Rachel's telekinesis, and she seals the mansion, then causes a large window to explode, killing Chuck and maiming most of the partygoers, and also starting a fire.
+Sue and Barbara arrive at the party, but a fire-poker impales the front door, which kills Sue.

-Monica, Eric, and Mark frantically arm themselves as Rachel pursues them.
-Rachel makes Monica's glasses implode into her eyes, killing her and causing her to inadvertently castrate Eric with a harpoon, killing him as well.
+Monica, Eric, and Mark arm themselves as Rachel pursues them.
+Rachel makes Monica's glasses implode into her eyes, killing her and causing her to inadvertently castrate Eric with a harpoon, killing him.
 Mark shoots Rachel with a flare gun and she falls into the swimming pool.
 When Mark approaches the pool, Rachel pulls him in, triggers the sensor to the automatic pool cover, and leaves him to drown.

 Barbara accuses Rachel of being possessed and flees.
 Jesse and Tracy arrive at the party.
 Rachel kills Tracy by causing a piece of ceiling to collapse on her.
 On a balcony, Rachel confronts Jesse about his list, but he denies it.
-Rachel then notices that the videotape of her and Jesse still playing in the living room, captured Jesse saying "I love you" while she slept.
-As Rachel realizes Jesse's genuine feelings for her, an awning collapses on her.
-She throws Jesse off the balcony onto the pool as she burns to death.
+Rachel then notices that the videotape of her and Jesse still playing in the living room captured Jesse saying "I love you" while she slept.
+As Rachel realizes Jesse's feelings for her are genuine, an awning collapses on her.
+She throws Jesse off the balcony onto the pool as the fire closes in.

 One year later, Jesse, now a student at King's University, cares for Walter.
-He has a nightmare of kissing Rachel before she shatters into pieces.
+He is visited by a still-living Rachel, but after kissing her, she shatters into pieces, revealing that she died in the fire.